yigitcukuren/mago/docs/getting-started/configuration.md

 ### Formatter Configuration

 The `[format]` section customizes how Mago formats your PHP code, including settings like line width, tab width, and indentation style.
+In addition to common formatting options, you can specify an optional `excludes` key to define patterns that should be excluded from formatting.
+This allows you to, for example, skip formatting for generated files or other patterns while still processing them for linting.

 For more details on the available formatter settings, see the [Formatter Settings](/formatter/settings.md) page.